 Major cities, like Tokyo, Nagoya, Osaka have the huge population.
 The huge number of travelers get out of these cities and go back to their hometowns to spend the time with family.
 So you have to avoid to leave the major cities in the beginning of the peak period.
 On the other hand, if you travel opposite way, a train is more crowded than usual but it is still acceptable.

-The movie below shows you how Tokyo station was on December 29, 2016.
+The movie below shows you how the Shinkansen platform in Tokyo station was on December 29, 2016.
 It is 20 minutes movie and mostly shows car #1 which is non reserved seat car.
 You will find there was a long line up and many passengers waited for.

 If you stay in the cities in the peak period, it is not much different from a regular weekend.
 Of course attractions, such as USJ, Tokyo Disneyland are super busy.
 I do not recommend you to visit very popular attractions in the peak period.
 You have to spend a few hours to take just one ride.
 You may not be satisfied.